Small Latin squares and quasigroups: Reduced squares

 This can be shown by the isomorphisms {(3,4), (3,4), (3,4)} and {(2,3), (2,3), (2,3)} respectively.

 Since isotopy classes are disjoint, the number of reduced Latin squares gives an upper bound on the number of isotopy classes.
 Also, the total number of Latin squares is n!(n − 1)! times the number of reduced squares.

-Normalize a Cayley table of a quasigroup in the same manner as a reduced Latin square.
+One can normalize a Cayley table of a quasigroup in the same manner as a reduced Latin square.
 Then the quasigroup associated to a reduced Latin square has a (two sided) identity element (namely, the first element among the row headers).
 A quasigroup with a two sided identity is called a loop.
 Some, but not all, loops are groups.
 To be a group, the associative law must also hold.

 Isotopy invariants

 The counts of various substructures in a Latin square can be useful in distinguishing them from one another.
 Some of these counts are the same for every isotope of a Latin square and are referred to as isotopy invariants.
 One such invariant is the number of 2 × 2 subsquares, called intercalates.
 Another is the total number of transversals, a set of n positions in a Latin square of order n, one in each row and one in each column, that contain no element twice.
 Latin squares with different values for these counts must lie in different isotopy classes.
 The number of intercalates is also a main class invariant.